 Princess Alice was knicknammed Fatima.
-She was a rather palcid child.
-But she like the oter children developed a will of her own and helped to teach her two younger sisters, Helena and Louise to asert themselves also.
+She was a rather plscid child which pleased her mother.
+But she like the oter children developed a will of her own and helped to teach her two younger sisters, Helena and Louise to also asert themselves.
 [Bennett, p.217.]

 HBRC has only limited information about Alice's relationship with her brothers and sisters.
 We do know that she had a close relationship with Vicky.
 I have no information on her relationhip with her other brothers and sisters.

 Vicky's relationship with her sister Alice could not have been more different than that with Bertie.
-The two were very close, sharing everything.
-Alice was terribly hurt when pams for Vicky's mairrage with Prince Friedrich of Prussia were kept from her.
+The two became very close, sharing everything.
+Alice was terribly hurt when plans for Vicky's marriage with Prince Friedrich of Prussia were kept from her.
 First for being left out.
 Second because her dearest and closest friend was being taken away from her.